cy6erGn0m/vertx3-lang-kotlin/README.md

 ./gradlew runExample
 ```

-after that open http://localhost:8084/testit.html and try playing with queries.
+after that open http://localhost:8084/testit.html and try to play with queries and the [source code](src/examples/kotlin/route.kt).

 ## Examples